uma-dev/GCP-course/notes.md

 |Identify prominent exceptions or  errors for a specific microservice| Error reporting|
 |Debug a problem in production step by step| Cloud debugger|
 |Look logs for a specific request | Cloud logging|

+## Organizing GCP resources

+### Hierarchy

+The general  hierarchy is:
+Organization > Folder** > Project > Resources

+** Folder is not available in trial accounts.

+Some recommendations for enterprises:
+- Create different folders for each department.
+(Isolation between apps of different departments)
+- Create separate projects for different environments.
+(Isolation between DEV and PROD)
+- One project per application per environment

+### Billing account

+Projects with active resources should be associated with a Billing Account.
+__One Billing Account can be associated with one or more projects__.
+A startup can have only one billing account, but an enterprise can have multiple billing accounts per department.
+There are two types of Billing accounts:
+- Self serve (automatic payment with credit card or bank account)
+- Invoiced (Generates invoices for larger enterprises)

+You can set a **budget** to avoid surprises and configure alerts with notifications to:
+- Pub/Sub
+- Email

+Also, you can **export billing data** to:
+- Big Query (to query information)
+- Cloud storage (history)